Nighttime Leg Cramps: Causes and Solutions

 If your test results show heavy metals or chemical toxicity in your body or if you’ve been exposed to chemicals or heavy metals in your diet or environment (that’s essentially all of us!), you may want to consider heavy metal and chemical detoxification support.
 I recommend Heavy Metal and Chemical Cleanse and CT Minerals

-Heavy Metal and Chemical Cleanse is a blend of powerful herbs that help rejuvenate vitality, energy, mental clarity, and overall health by encouraging detoxification of harmful chemicals and toxic metals.
+Heavy Metal and Chemical Cleanse is a blend of powerful herbs that help rejuvenate vitality, energy, mental clarity, and overall health by encouraging the detoxification of harmful chemicals and toxic metals.
 Take 20 drops twice daily on an empty stomach.
 Hold drops in your mouth for 30 seconds then swallow.

-CT Minerals is made with naturally occurring, highly refined and naturally chelated extracts of Fulvic Acid for detoxification support.
+CT Minerals is made with naturally occurring, highly refined, and naturally chelated extracts of Fulvic Acid for detoxification support.
 Take 1-2 capsules, 1-2 times daily for best results.

 leg cramps